Parent article: Advanced guitar lessons

 We'll go from the trickiest to the easiest.

-How to Watch Guitar Tricks and JamPlay Left Handed
+How to Watch Guitar Tricks and JamPlay as Left Handed Guitar Lessons

 Guitar Tricks and JamPlay are the two most popular online guitar lesson programs, and our top two recommendations for most people wanting to learn guitar online.
 If you want to test out this method yourself, you can sign up for free trials here: